Trevor-akshay/gps-fix/README.md

 5.reboot the device

-6.use an app called gps locker(available in playstore)  to lock satellites and make a proper connection
+6.use an app called gps locker(available in playstore)  to lock satellites and make a proper connection if you face any issue

 7.your gps must work now

 Important Note:
 After you lock your gps with the satellites if you wish to move from one area to other then use the gps locker app again to lock with the satellites again to make a proper working of gps

+Thanks to http://www.pool.ntp.org/en/ for providing the ntp servers.